angular/angular/aio/content/guide/aot-compiler.md

 {@a expression-syntax}
 ### Expression syntax limitations

-The  AoT collector only understands a subset of JavaScript.
+The  AOT collector only understands a subset of JavaScript.
 Define metadata objects with the following limited syntax:

 <style>